CWC107753035/NLP_2025/README.md

         * Load the prepared training and validation datasets.
         * Compile the model (optimizer, loss function).
         * Fine-tune the model using `model.fit()`.
-        * Save the fine-tuned model and tokenizer to the `/model/` directory.
 3.  **Evaluation:**
     * The evaluation part will:
         * Load the fine-tuned model and tokenizer from `/model/`.